Select the email address below to ask a question of an admissions official at the School of Dentistry. email@example.com

 - Every applicant is required to take the Dental Admissions Test (DAT).
 The computerized DAT is offered, by appointment, through the Dental Admissions Testing Program and local Prometric Testing Centers across the country.
 Applications for the DAT may be obtained by writing to: Department of Testing Services, American Dental Association, 211 East Chicago Avenue, Chicago, IL 60611 or online at www.ada.org or www.adea.org.

-- All students entering the Marquette University School of Dentistry must be immunized against Hepatitis B, measles, mumps, rubella (MMR), and tetanus-diphtheria.
+- All students entering the Marquette University School of Dentistry must be immunized against Hepatitis B, measles, mumps, rubella (MMR) and tetanus-diphtheria.
+Students who do not have proof of immunization are required to show immunity through a blood titer.
+A negative or equivocal blood titer result on any of these vaccine-preventable diseases requires students to be vaccinated.
 Students are also required to have an annual TB skin test and show immunity to varicella-zoster through a blood titer.
 Students should receive immunizations through their personal physician or contact MU Student Health Services for further information.
 Students are also required to provide proof of health insurance coverage.

 - Accepted applicants must respond in writing within the deadlines stated in the letter of acceptance.
 A $1,000 non-refundable deposit is required to reserve an applicant’s position in the class.
 Special deposit and insurance fees are required of international students.